CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 11. Close Microsoft Edge.

 ### Task 4: Remove conditional access MFA

+In this task you will remove the conditional access policy to return the environment to its default configuration.

 1. Switch to **SEA-SVR1** and sign in with the password **Pa55w.rd**.